electricbookworks/electric-book/_docs/output/epub-output.md

 2. Right click on your selection and select Rename
 3. In the "Rename Files Starting At" dialog, remove everything and replace it with `.xhtml` and click "OK".

-When adding file semantics, we have found that setting `cover.jpg` to 'Cover image' (i.e. adding `<meta content="cover.jpg" name="cover" />` to `content.opf`) causes KindleGen to crash when converting to Amazon formats.
+When adding file semantics, we have found that setting `cover.jpg` to 'Cover image' (i.e. adding `<meta content="cover.jpg" name="cover" />` to `content.opf`) can cause KindleGen to crash when converting to Amazon formats.
 So you may want to avoid this setting for the cover image file.

-## Adding iBooks display-options file
+### Adding iBooks display-options file

+Some ereaders (such as iBooks) need to be told explicitly to respect your serif/sans-serif font choices and other settings.
+This is done with as `com.apple.ibooks.display-options.xml` file.

 If you need to add the `com.apple.ibooks.display-options.xml` file to your epub for iBooks display options, you can use the [AddiBooksXML](http://www.mobileread.com/forums/showthread.php?t=272241) plugin in Sigil.